smittytone/pdfmaker/README.md

 *pdfmaker* is a command line tool for combining multiple images into a single PDF file.
 It supports JPEG, HEIC, PNG, TIFF, BMP and WebP as source-image formats.

-It can also be used to convert a PDF into separate page JPEG images or to a single text file.
+It can also be used to convert a PDF into separate page JPEG images or to a single text file (if it contains actual text, not merely images of textual content).

 For some background on the development of this tool, [please see this blog post](https://smittytone.wordpress.com/2019/10/25/macos-make-pdf-from-images/).